Adversarial Domain Adaptation with Prototype-Based Normalized Output Conditioner: Experiments

 \subsubsection{Ablation study}

-The benefit of enlarging the norm of concatenated predictions introduced in SDAN has been evaluated by comparing DANN-[f, p] and SDAN.
-To evaluate the effectiveness of the structure-aware conditioning in SSDAN, we further conduct ablation on the four classification benchmarks and show the respective average accuracy in Tab.~\ref{tab:ablatn}. `SDAN+E' means combining the entropy conditioning~\cite{cdan} with SDAN.
-Increasing the conditioning strength control factor $k$ from 1 to 3, SDAN models show obvious performance drop on \emph{Office-Home} and \emph{Office31}, while both SDAN+E and SSDAN models achieve performance improvement on all benchmarks.
-This comparison indicates that SDAN suffers from inaccurate predictions with stronger conditioning and that both the entropy conditioning~\cite{cdan} and ours structure-aware conditioning are able to alleviate the misalignment induced by inaccurate predictions.
-In addition, the consistent improvement of SDAN+E and SSDAN by simply increasing the norm control factor $k$ in turn demonstrates that larger norm of concatenated predictions can contribute to more effective concatenation conditioning.
-With stronger conditioning i.e. $k=3$, SSDAN markedly surpasses the competitive counterpart of SDAN+E on all benchmarks, which explicitly verifies the superiority of our structure-aware conditioning.
+The benefit of enlarging the norm of concatenated predictions introduced in NOUN has been demonstrated by comparing DANN-[f, p] and NOUN.
+To validate the effectiveness of the prototype-based conditioning in PRONOUN, we further conduct ablation on the four classification benchmarks and show the respective average accuracy in Table~\ref{tab:ablatn}. `NOUN+E' means combining the entropy conditioning~\cite{cdan} with NOUN.
+Increasing the norm control factor $k$ from 1 to 3, NOUN models show notable performance drop on \emph{Office-Home} and \emph{Office31}, while both NOUN+E and PRONOUN models achieve performance improvement on all benchmarks.
+This comparison indicates that NOUN suffers from inaccurate predictions with too strong conditioning.
+Both the entropy conditioning~\cite{cdan} and our prototype-based conditioning are able to alleviate the misalignment induced by inaccurate predictions.
+In addition, the consistent improvement of NOUN+E and PRONOUN by simply increasing the norm control factor $k$, in turn, demonstrates that a larger norm of concatenated predictions can contribute to more effective conditional domain alignment.
+With stronger conditioning, i.e., $k=3$, PRONOUN evidently surpasses the competitive counterpart of NOUN+E on all benchmarks, which explicitly verifies the superiority of our prototype-based conditioning.